Presbyterian School: Campus

-Presbyterian School is located in the First Presbyterian Church of Houston.
-Presbyterian School counts among its neighbors institutions of learning and the arts such as Rice University, The Museum of Natural Science, Houston's Medical Center, The Houston Children's Museum, The Museum of Fine Arts and St. Thomas University.
-The main campus includes two learning commons, four science labs, two art rooms (including in-house kiln), two music rooms, an Academic Enrichment Center, two gymnasiums, a 1200-seat theatre, sanctuary and chapel.
-Presbyterian School enrolls more than 490 children from age 2 through eighth grade.
+Presbyterian School is located in the Museum District of Houston.
+The school counts among its neighbors institutions of learning and the arts such as Rice University, the Museum of Natural Science, Houston's Medical Center, the Houston Children's Museum, the Museum of Fine Arts and St. Thomas University.
+The main campus includes two learning commons, four science labs, two art rooms (including in-house kiln), two music rooms, an Academic Enrichment Center, two gymnasiums, a 1,200-seat theatre, sanctuary and chapel.
+Presbyterian School enrolls more than 600 children from age 3 through eighth grade.